TIY-Rails-1507/Rails/11_update_part_2.md

 Here is a terse explanation of that code: http://stackoverflow.com/a/18426829/259477  - make sure you read the comment as well.

-After this change, clicking the update question button will result in another error:
+After this change, clicking the update question button will result in yet another error:

 ```
 Missing template questions/update